simondereuver/TWUN13/README.md

 Link to kanban will be added here.

 ---
+I, Samuel Wallander Leyonberg, declare that I am the sole author of the content I add to this repository.

 I, Simon de Reuver, declare that I am the sole author of the content I add to this repository.